 Transplant procedure and post-operative care

 Orthotopic transplants at our center was exclusively performed using the piggyback technique.
 Right split grafts were transplanted using either the piggyback or venovenous bypass technique if indicated.
 A 1 L saline flush of the liver was infused during the inferior vena cava (IVC) anastomosis.
 Prior to reperfusion, 500 mL of blood was vented from the IVC.
 Hepatic artery anastomosis was performed after reperfusion had occurred.
 Right split liver transplant was performed using the piggy back.
 Venous-arterial extension grafts were used when required for both whole and right split liver transplantation.
 The biliary anastomosis was performed using one of two methods, Roux-en-Y hepaticojejunostomy or end-to-end choledochocholedochostomy.
 Use of each method was based on consideration of the patient’s past medical history and surgeon preference.
 Early in our cohort, T-tubes were routinely inserted to drain bile in transplant recipients, however, these were later replaced by silicon stents, used at the surgeons’ discretion.
 The macrolide calcineurin inhibitor, Tacrolimus, was used in conjunction with oral corticosteroids and Azathioprine post-transplant.
 Tacrolimus dose was titrated based on blood levels, a therapeutic level of > 8 but < 10 µg/L was considered optimal.
+Patients were initially followed up daily in an outpatient clinic post hospital inpatient discharge, following this twice weekly if three week’s post-transplant, weekly if two months post-transplant, monthly if three months post-transplant and finally with third monthly blood tests if 12-months post-transplant.

 Data collection

 Donor and recipient demographic data associated with the formation of biliary strictures was collected for this study.
 For recipients, this included age, gender, body mass index, reason for transplant, previous transplant and follow-up period.
 Donor demographic data included age, gender, body mass index, cause of death, donor type and cause of death.
 In addition to these parameters, intraoperative data was collected, including cold ischemic time (CIT), warm ischemic time (WIT), hepatic artery warm ischemic time (HAWIT), time of portal vein anastomosis (PVA), type of biliary anastomosis performed and the use of T-drains.
-Post-operative Day 0 to Day 7 liver functions testswere also collected.
+Post-operative Day 0 to Day 7 liver functions tests, including total bilirubin were also collected.

 Complications, Treatments and Outcomes

 Biliary stricture formation and the time frame that this occurred post-transplant were classified into the following categories; anastomotic stricture, ischemic type biliary stricture (ITBS) and recurrence of primary sclerosing cholangitis.
-For continuity of diagnosis, biliary stricture identification was made by an experienced transplant surgeon (JF) in our center using patient records and visualization of radiological imaging and reports.Routine post-operative magnetic resonance cholangiopancreatography (MRCP) was not performed at our center. or the purposes of this study, a biliary stricture was considered a true stricture only in those requiring intervention.
+For continuity of diagnosis, biliary stricture identification was made by an experienced transplant surgeon (JF) in our center using patient records and visualization of radiological imaging and reports.
+A stricture was defined as a narrowing of the bile duct with dilatation of the proximal biliary duct.
+No strict diameter cut-offs were used to define the structure.
+Routine post-operative magnetic resonance cholangiopancreatography (MRCP) was not performed at our center.
+Instead, imaging is guided by patient symptomatology.
+For the purposes of this study, a biliary stricture was considered a true stricture only in those requiring intervention.
 The requirement for post-operative endoscopic retrograde cholangiopancreatography (ERCP) and percutaneous drainage was recorded.
 In addition to this, we examined the number of patients who required re-transplantation and those who ultimately died as a result of biliary complications.
 The incidence of hepatic artery thrombosis was also established.

 Statistical Analysis